 HAUD

 Founded in 2016, Canadian label HAUD has its fingers in many pies: it works within the areas of fashion, architecture and product design.
 However, menswear is its primary focus.
 HAUD’s approach is about reinterpreting traditional workwear in a manner that renders it suitable for everyday wear; in their work, progressive artisanal surface treatment techniques meet fine tailoring.
 For S/S19, Haud explore the concept of constriction and the desire for freedom.
 This is translated into asymmetrical bondage straps and extended hanging loops on some of the garments, and bodices with a raw finish on others.
 The collection also features oversized prints on the lining of jackets, and graphic T-shirts.
 “During the course of research, we had spent a lot of time studying workwear, and traditional Spanish costumes,” the designers explain.
-The brand has a strong retail presence in Japan where its stockists include Beams, Wallace & Murron and Casanova & Co, and is sold through select stores internationally.
+The brand has a strong retail presence in Japan, where its stockists include Beams, Wallace & Murron and Casanova & Co, and is sold through select stores internationally.

 www.haudstudio.com